anuyts/menkar/README.md

 * the resolution-features necessary to implement a relatedness-checker *within* Menkar,
 * perhaps, one day, definitional inequality and subtyping.

+## Antifeatures
+* There are enormous performance issues, especially in the RelDTT variant.
+* See the issues page, of course

 ## Type systems
 Multimode modal type systems currently supported are: